Gas Bayonet Fitting – Gas Bayonet Hose – Connect & Disconnect Gas Bayonet

 A licensed gas fitter must always do the gas bayonet installation.

-The female gas bayonet fitting (gas fitting) is installed through a wall or the floor and is connected to the gas bottle piping.
+The female gas bayonet fitting (gas bayonet wall socket) is installed through a wall or the floor and is connected to the gas bottle piping.

 Hence, it involves significant plumbing work, which should only be performed by certified professionals.